hybridsjs/hybrids/docs/component-model/structure.md

 #### Writable

-If the function has more than one argument, the property is writable, and the function is shared between the getter and setter.
-However, the function is called only if the value of the property is accessed - the assert value is kept in the cache until the next access.
+If the function has two arguments, the property is writable.
+However, the function is called only if the value of the property is accessed (getter) - the asserted value is kept in the cache until the next access.

 ```javascript
 define({